The Life and Paintings of Artemisia Gentileschi, the #MeToo Movement’s Old Master

 “My illustrious lordship, I’ll show you what a woman can do.” — Artemisia Gentileschi to her art patron Don Antonio Ruggo Here’s my guide to the compelling life of Italian Baroque painter Artemisia Gentileschi and her most important masterpieces.
 I bet you’ve never heard of Artemisia Gentileschi, am I right?
 She was one of the … Read more

-Here’s my visitor’s guide to the Church of Sant’Agnese in Rome.
-The church is one of the most beautiful churches in Rome.
+The Church of Sant’Agnese s one of the most beautiful churches in Rome.
 It’s located smack in the middle of the historic Piazza Navona, the very symbol of Rome.
 But the Baroque church doesn’t get the attention it deserves.
-People gawk at the Bernini fountains and … Read more
+People gawk at the Bernini fountains and forget to walk inside.
+That’s a mistake.
+The church … Read more

 An Epic 10 Day Road Trip Itinerary in Italy, From Milan To Rome